kampaitees/Data-Exploration-Handling-Challenges-of-Medical-Image-Data/README.md

 ## Unique IDs check

-**"PatientId" has an identification number for each patient.
+***PatientId* has an identification number for each patient.
 One thing we'd like to know about a medical dataset like this is if we're looking at repeated data for certain patients or whether each image represents a different person.**

     print(f"The total patient ids are {train_df['PatientId'].count()}, from those the unique ids are {train_df['PatientId'].value_counts().shape[0]}")